 When to Visit a Dentist

-In case your teeth have become sensitive, schedule an appointment with your dentist.
+In case your teeth have become sensitive, schedule an appointment with your dentist in Richmond, NSW at Riverlands Dental.
 They might be able to suggest a basic procedure, for example, a sensitivity-reducing toothpaste.

 Your dentist can also tell if you need corrective treatment, like a filling or dental extraction, to eliminate your pain.

 It is essential to should never disregard a few indications.
-Visit your dentist immediately, or contact a doctor, if you encounter the following:
+Visit your dentist immediately, or call a periodontist or a doctor, if you encounter the following:

 - Fever that appears to correspond with your toothache